30 W. Broad Street,

 A.R.
 Boyd Enterprises of Philadelphia purchased the theatre in 1934, and it was renamed Boyd Theatre.
 The new owners had several other theatres including the Boyd (Allentown), Boyd (Easton), Boyd (Philadelphia) and Globe (Bethlehem).

 In 1970 a local family purchased the Boyd Theatre.
 They continued to operate the Boyd Theatre as a single screen first run theatre.
 In 1999, a brand new state-of-the-art Dolby Digital Surround EX sound system was installed to accommodate the showing of “Star Wars: Episode I – The Phantom Menace”.
-It remains one of the best surround sound systems in the area.
+It remained one of the best surround sound systems in the area.

 The Boyd Theatre was closed in Spring 2011 due to damage from rainstorms.
 The owners asserted it would reopen.
+In February 2019 plans were announced to convert the building into apartments.

 Just login to your account and subscribe to this theater